 Don’t be afraid to be who you are

 The most authentic and inspiring yoga teachers are the ones not afraid to show their real selves, even if that means revealing their imperfections sometimes.
 I have met yoga teachers that lived a very “non-yogic” lifestyle before discovering yoga and it helped them feel more balanced and happier.
-Most of them have a deep gratitude for yoga and its transformational power because they know what it’s like to be stressed and anxious most of the time, and how good it feels to take things step by step and to learn that all there is is the present.
+Most of them have deep gratitude for yoga and its transformational power because they know what it’s like to be stress and anxious most of the time, and how good it feels to take things to step by step and to learn that all there is in the present.

 So, don’t hide who you were before becoming a yogi – nobody came out of their mother’s womb seated in a lotus pose.
 Strive for authenticity instead: Show character!
 You want your students to notice the difference between your classes and those of someone else.
 You want your students to come back because they find you to be extra patient, motivational, funny…something that makes you stand out – without forcing it, of course.
-And there’s no need to: I remember my Yoga Teacher Training and how me and three other yogis had to come up with a class for everyone else.
-Whenever one of us was done teaching and the next one continued the class, the atmosphere changed.
-Some people are just more suited for calmer styles of yoga like Yin or Yoga Nidra, while others need powerful Vinyasas to feel calm and grounded.
+And there’s no need to: I remember my Yoga Teacher Training and how I and three other yogis had to come up with a class for everyone else.
+Whenever one of us complete teaching and the next one continue the class, the atmosphere will change.
+Some people are just more suited for calmer styles of yoga-like Yin or Yoga Nidra, while others need powerful Vinyasas to feel calm and grounded.

 Teach what you love and what you feel comfortable teaching.
 You might feel tempted to teach a certain style you’re not very familiar with or not passionate about, simply because a yoga studio is looking for someone to teach this style.
 Real enthusiasm is palpable – disinterest is, too.
 So, accept your character, teaching style, and teaching preferences, and I am sure there will be people who enjoy your style and come back to your classes!